Gold cluster: Bare gold clusters

+Structure of ligand-stabilized Au clusters

 Bulk gold exhibits a face-centered cubic (fcc) structure.
-As gold particle size decreases the fcc structure of gold transforms into a centered-icosahedral structure illustrated by Au13.
+As gold particle size decreases the fcc structure of gold often changes into nanoparticles with five-fold or icosahedral structures, particularly in clusters of a few atoms illustrated by Au13.
 It can be shown that the fcc structure can be extended by a half unit cell in order to make it look like a cuboctahedral structure.
 The cuboctahedral structure maintains the cubic-closed pack and symmetry of fcc.
 This can be thought of as redefining the unit cell into a more complicated cell.
 Each edge of the cuboctahedron represents a peripheral Au–Au bond.
 The cuboctahedron has 24 edges while the icosahedron has 30 edges; the transition from cuboctahedron to icosahedron is favored since the increase in bonds contributes to the overall stability of the icosahedron structure.